 Do You Need an Attorney to Sue a Hotel?

 Many lawsuits against hotels are filed in small claims court.
 These courts are designed to process civil claims below a certain dollar amount.
 They have different rules and procedures that allow you to pursue a claim without an attorney's help.
 There are even online services that simplify the filing process.
-However, you're free to hire an attorney to represent you in small claims court, and doing so can often boost your odds of recovery.

 At Dispute, the small claims filing process is made easy and affordable through our app.
 Let the app manage all of the paperwork, court dates, and filing.
 All you have to do is check your user dashboard for updates on your case.
 Our tools make it easy to manage the details for any state and county.
 All you need to do is put together evidence and show up for your day in court.